robertialenti/Predicting-Wine-Prices/README.md

 <img src="https://github.com/robertialenti/Wine/raw/main/figures/vintage_distribution.png" width="600" height="400">

 To get a better sense of how quantitative variables are related with price, I construct a correlation matrix.
-Unsurprisingly, points and sentiment are positively related with price.
-Vintage is negatively correlated with price, given that older wines typically fetch higher prices on account of having more complex flavors.
-Some terms are positively related with price, including "tannins", "bold", "concentrated", and "dark", among others.
-The term "fruity" is negatively correlated with price, as ___ are typically perceived as being less sophisticated.
+Unsurprisingly, Wine Enthusiast points are the most strongly correlated with price.
+Sentiment exhibits a weak but positive relationship.
+Vintage is found to be negatively related with price, given that older wines often have more complex flavors.
+Some terms are positively related with price, including "tannins", "black", and "oak", among others, owing to the fact that more tannin-rich, darker, and barrel-aged wines are generally preferred by wine connoisseurs.
+The term "fruity" is negatively correlated with price as wines described in this way are typically perceived as being less sophisticated.

 <img src="https://github.com/robertialenti/Wine/raw/main/figures/correlation_matrix.png" width="600" height="450">